 Homework assignments have to be turned in in class at the beginning of the class session listed on the schedule.
 The solutions to the homework will be provided within a business day of when it is due; therefore, no late homework assignments will be accepted.
-The lowest homework grade will be dropped when computing your overall homework grade at the end of the semester.
+The lowest homework grade will be dropped when computing your overall homework grade at the end of the semester, with the exception of homework sets specifically listed on the schedule.
 However, you are responsible for the material on all homework assignments.